Bedroom style

 • Easy-to-use quilt closures (no fiddly buttons or ties).

-• Neat seams and finishes — they signal better craftsmanship.
+• Neat seams and finishes, which signal better craftsmanship.

 • Corner tags for fitted sheets.